Use your Gmail in a better client. Without leaving Gmail

 Many third-party mail apps speak to Gmail through IMAP, the lowest-common-denominator protocol every mail server understands.
 IMAP works, but it flattens the parts of Gmail that make Gmail Gmail.
 Apple Mail does this.
 Most older desktop clients do this.
 Labels arrive as folders pretending to be labels, the Promotions and Updates categories disappear, server-side filters become invisible, aliases get confused, and threading sometimes splits where Google would have kept it together.

 None of this is a feature you should have to think about.
-It is the minimum a non-Google client owes you for the privilege of connecting.
+It’s the minimum a non-Google client owes you for the privilege of connecting.

 Gmail is the start, not the end